ITV2: History

 Much of the original content in its launch schedule was current affairs related programming fronted by ITV newscasters.
 Katie Derham presented a weekly media analysis programme called Wide Angle, John Suchet fronted a weekly current affairs discussion programme called Who, What, Why, and Trevor McDonald presented an interview series, Trevor McDonald Meets....
 These three programmes all ran on Sunday nights.

 There were repeats of popular ITV programmes including Midsomer Murders, Inspector Morse, A Touch of Frost, Heartbeat, Who Wants to Be a Millionaire?, Gladiators, CD:UK, Don't Try This at Home, Trisha, This Morning, Loose Women and My Wonderful Life, American acquisitions such as Judge Judy, The Jerry Springer Show, The Late Show with David Letterman and Maggie Winters, omnibus editions of ITV soaps Emmerdale, Coronation Street, The Bill and Home and Away, and a Saturday football results service called Football First, which was promoted to ITV1 in 2001 (while maintaining an ITV2 slot) and rebranded as The Goal Rush.
 Other launch programmes included youth magazine show Bedrock and Soap Fever which taken a look at the UK's major television soap operas.
 There was also live coverage of the UEFA Champions League among a range of other sports coverage.
 Many of the older-skewing drama series were dropped after the launch of ITV3 in 2004, and the launch of ITV4 the year later saw ITV2 ditch sports coverage, except on certain occasions as overspill.

+The channel underwent a mass repositioning as a general entertainment channel, starting a £500,000 campaign to increase awareness, fronted by Jerry Springer.
+This was due to mixed messages regarding the channel's format, which has changed since launch.
+Commercial director Andrew Chowns denied that this had to do with Channel 4's plan to launch E4, and that this would entice viewers to "stay" with the ITV family of channels.
+A website was also launched, in order to increase its takeup among web users.

 In June 2004, ITV plc announced that they were going to double the channel's programme budget and would add more American series and movies.
 On 1 November 2004, in an attempt to launch ITV3 on Sky, ITV2 moved from 175 to 118 on Sky after ITV plc bought GSkyB for £10 million.
 As a result, Plus was permanently closed down, with its EPG slot taken by ITV3.

 On 10 October 2006, ITV announced the launch of a one-hour timeshift service of ITV2, ITV2+1.
 The channel launched on 30 October 2006 along with ITV3 +1.

 In November 2006, ITV2 commissioned its first soap opera, Echo Beach.
 The series was to be interlinked with ITV1's comedy-drama Moving Wallpaper.
 In the end however, Echo Beach was broadcast on ITV1 instead of ITV2 as was originally planned.